textX/Arpeggio/docs/tutorials/calc.md

 parse_tree = parser.parse(input_expr)
 ```

-By ordering operation in the grammar form lower to upper precendence we have
+By ordering operation in the grammar form lower to upper precedence we have
 got the parse tree where the priority is retained.
 This will help us to easier
 make an expression evaluation.